L3Gaunt/chatgenius/existing-bugs.md

 - efficiency: Check for the number of queries to fetch data
 - efficiency: When loading page, get initial messages/channels directly??
 But that's hard I guess
 - "unread messages" notification in non-open channels.
+- apparently, when I leave the window open for too long, the live subscription stops...?